Leadership Development Scheme

 Our two-year Leadership Development Scheme is designed to provide you with a broad range of experience in different roles at a regulator.

-You will contribute to different aspects of regulation and policy development in higher education and focus your time on rapidly developing transferable skills.
+You will contribute to different aspects of regulation and policy development in higher education and focus your time on rapidly developing transferable skills that you will be able use in future roles either with the OfS or elsewhere.

 In your first year you will complete two six-month rotations in different roles across the organisation.
 You will then spend your second year in our core regulation teams, while supporting a policy development project.